Dre Campbell Farm

 Garden lime is used agriculturally to raise soil pH.
 Therefore, make good use of your fireplace ashes instead of paying for garden lime at the farm store.

-4. Slug Repellant
+4. Slug Repellent

 Slugs and snails move around with greater ease when the soil is wet.
 Dry surfaces make free movement difficult.